Kitware/candela/docs/components/similaritygraph.rst

 numeric fields named by the IDs of the other entities, containing a link strength to each entity.
 If any entity's link strength is missing, it is presumed to be 0.
-Each object may optionally contain a **color** field, containing a value identifying it into a color category, and a **size** field, which is either a number (in pixels) for the radius of each node, or a string identifying a field in **data** that contains the radius for each node.
-**threshold** is a numeric value specifying the minimum value for a link strength to appear in the graph.
+Each object may optionally contain a **color** field, containing a value identifying its color, and a **size** field, which is either a number (in pixels) for the radius of each node, or a string identifying a field in **data** that contains a number that will be mapped to the radius for each node. **threshold** is a numeric value specifying the minimum value for a link strength to appear in the graph. **linkDistance** sets the desired length of the links in pixels.

 Example
 =======